EdmundBenedict/lordcephei.github.io/pages/inputsyntax.md

   associated with it.
 Note that a token such as **NSPIN** only acts as a marker to locate data: they are not themselves part of the data.

-+ A tree of identifiers completely specifies a particular marker.
-The full sequence we call a _tag_; it is written as a string of identifers separated by underscores, e.g. {\tt SPEC\_SCLWSR}, **SPEC\_ATOM\_Z**  **ITER\_CONV**.
+2 A tree of identifiers completely specifies a particular marker.
+The full sequence we call a _tag_; it is written as a string of identifers separated by underscores, e.g. **SPEC\_SCLWSR**, **SPEC\_ATOM\_Z**  **ITER\_CONV**.
 Thus a tag is analogous to a path in a tree directory structure: **SPEC**, **SPEC\_ATOM**, and **SPEC\_ATOM\_Z**, are tags with successively more